Not just Zoom fatigue: 4 reasons why video calls make us anxious, and how to overcome them

 Table of Contents

 The COVID-19 pandemic made work from home the new way of working, which many found satisfying.
-But not everyone delighted in it—particularly when it came to video calls.
-In Singapore, a Qualtrics study conducted in 2020 revealed that a quarter of employees had experienced a decline in mental well-being as a result of stress.
+But not everyone delighted in it.
+In Singapore, a Qualtrics study conducted in 2020 revealed that a quarter of employees had experienced a decline in mental wellbeing as a result of stress.
 Of this number, 7% was attributed to fatigue and 6% to work-from-home arrangements.

 4 reasons why video calls make us anxious, and how to overcome them